NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 nothing # hide
 ```

-Now we can run the simulation:
+Now we can run the simulation, for which we use the time interval 0.0 to 500.0 and a time
+step of `dt = 2.5`:
 ```@example rpmd
 dt = 2.5
 traj = run_trajectory(u, (0.0, 500.0), sim; output=(:position), dt=dt)